Troubleshoot a Full Transaction Log (SQL Server Error 9002)

-To create a transaction log backup
+Create a transaction log backup

 If the database is damaged, see Tail-Log Backups (SQL Server).

-Freeing disk space
+Free disk space

 You might be able to free disk space on the disk drive that contains the transaction log file for the database by deleting or moving other files.
 The freed disk space allows the recovery system to enlarge the log file automatically.